numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 2023/01/05 15:33:56 (sink)  Payload -  900  Key -  NON_KEYED_STREAM  Start -  130000  End -  190000
 ```

-In our example, First we have the reduce vertex with a fixed window of duration 5s, Since the input is 5
+In our example, first we have the reduce vertex with a fixed window of duration 5s.
+Since the input is 5
-and 10, the output from the first reduce vertex will be 25 and 50, and this will be passed to the next
+and 10, the output from the first reduce vertex will be 25 (5 * 5) and 50 (5 * 10).
+This will be passed
-non keyed reduce vertex with the fixed window duration of 10s, since its non keyed it will combine the
+to the next non-keyed reduce vertex with the fixed window duration of 10s.
+This being a non-keyed, it will
-inputs and produce the output of 150(25 * 2 + 50 * 2), which will be passed to the reduce vertex with
+combine the inputs and produce the output of 150(25 * 2 + 50 * 2), which will be passed to the reduce
-a sliding window of duration 60s and with the slide duration of 10s, Hence the final output will be
+vertex with a sliding window of duration 60s and with the slide duration of 10s.
+Hence the final output
-900(150 * 6).
+will be 900(150 * 6).